Logo Voyage

 Traffic switch, when a drive-on-the-right country meets a drive-on-the left – somewhere between them is a mixture of dodgems and wacky races.
 Examples are Thailand with Laos, Cambodia and Myanmar, Pakistan with China, Iran and Afghanistan, and mainland China with Hong Kong and Macau.
 Regimental histories gloss over this point, but one of the dangers of the Khyber Pass was the Torkham traffic switch on the Pakistan-Afghanistan border.

-Except enclaves and exclaves there are many border anomalies to be found.
-Also, structures build at or by the border may have their oddities.
-Sometimes these are the results of border having changed.
+Structures built at or near the border may have their oddities.
+Sometimes these are the results of borders having changed.

 Rail lines and roads that serve one country may pass through a neighbour.
 Examples include Berlin's U-Bahn during the Cold War (when the city was split by the Iron Curtain), the Trans-Siberian Railway passing through Kazakhstan (which was part of the empire when the railway was built) and the Saatse Boot, an Estonian road also partly getting on the wrong side of a new border.